Use this guide to understand how to delete from our CLI snapshots present on a server.

 When no date criteria is relevant

-When no date criteria is relevant you can delete a number of snapshots, that are going to be cancelled whitout a specific order criteria of data or size of the snapshots present on the system.
+When no date criteria are relevant you can delete several snapshots, that will be canceled whit out a specific order criteria of data or size.

 If the interest is to filter by schedules the snapshots to be deleted.

-There's a possibility to delete a number of snapshot considering only the type of schedule
+There's a possibility to delete a number of snapshots considering only the type of schedule

 Delete a number of snapshots

-Step 1: Verify how many snapshot are present on the system
+Step 1: Verify how many snapshots are present on the system

 • zfs list -r -t snapshot | wc -l